CloudLabsAI-Azure/Github-Copilot/Labfiles/GitHubCopilot-Accessibility.md

    ![](../media/before1.png)

-1. Now click on the Extensions button from browser toolbar, select **Accessibility Insights for Web** and then click on the **FastPass** it will one in new window pop-up.
+1. Now click on the Extensions button from the browser toolbar, select **Accessibility Insights for Web**, and then click on the **FastPass** it will open in a new window pop-up.

-   - **FastPass:** [FastPass](https://accessibilityinsights.io/docs/web/getstarted/fastpass/) is a lightweight, two-step process that helps developers identify common, high-impact accessibility issues in less than five minutes.
+   - **FastPass**: [FastPass](https://accessibilityinsights.io/docs/web/getstarted/fastpass/) is a lightweight, two-step process that helps developers identify common, high-impact accessibility issues in less than five minutes.

    ![](../media/fastpass1.png)

    ![](../media/fastpass2.png)

-1. In the new window for **Accessibility Insights for Web**, you will see the following three steps checklist to FastPass.
+1. In the new window for **Accessibility Insights for Web**, you will see the following three-step checklist to FastPass.

-   - **Automated checks:** The tool automatically checks for compliance with dozens of accessibility requirements
+   - **Automated checks**: The tool automatically checks for compliance with dozens of accessibility requirements

-   - **Tab stops:** The tool provides clear instructions, partial automation, and a visual helper that makes it easy to identify critical accessibility issues related to keyboard access, such as missing tab stops, keyboard traps, and incorrect tab order.
+   - **Tab stops**: The tool provides clear instructions, partial automation, and a visual helper that makes it easy to identify critical accessibility issues related to keyboard access, such as missing tab stops, keyboard traps, and incorrect tab order.

-   - **Needs review:** The tool provides instances that need to be reviewed by a human to determine whether they pass or fail.
+   - **Needs review**: The tool provides instances that need to be reviewed by a human to determine whether they pass or fail.

 1. Expand the colour contrast issue to check failure details.